JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

     steps:
       [...]

-  e2e-test:
+  test:
     needs: build-deploy
     runs-on: ubuntu-latest
     steps:
       [...]
 ```

-However, these tests are expensive and time-consuming because the frontend application needs to be built, deployed and
+However, running this workflow is expensive and time-consuming because the application first needs to be built and
-tested in different browsers, possibly on a remote testing platform, against an API that might also have to be deployed.
+deployed before the tests can be executed.
+And the tests themselves can also take quite some time.

-Therefore, the E2E test workflow should only be triggered if the frontend application or the API has changed.
+Therefore, the test workflow should only be triggered if the source code or the tests themselves have changed.
 And for example not for documentation changes.<br>
-This is wyh the `pull_request` workflow trigger is limited to changes related to the E2E tests themselves and the actual
-source code, as specified by `paths`.
+This is why the `pull_request` workflow trigger is limited to changes in directories `src` and `tests`, as specified by
+`paths`.

-But what if the E2E test workflow is not triggered because the relevant files have not changed?
+But what if the test workflow is not triggered because no files in those directories have changed?
-Then, the pull request could not be merged because the required status check is not passing.<br>
+Then, the pull request could not be merged because the required status check is not passing, as it was not executed at
+all.<br>
 This is where the problem lies and why we need dynamic status checks that are only required if the relevant files have
 changed.